*Quick Summary: The author writes about the highs and deep difficulties navigating various aspects of his schooling.*

 For the first three years of school, I had good teachers.
 They helped find ways for me to learn more outside of school by recommending books, historical places to visit, and special courses I could attend.
 My parents did the best they could, always providing access to libraries, and even field trips when they were financially able.
 They certainly did their part, and looking back, were probably involved much more than most parents in their child’s education.

 In fourth grade, I had a teacher that really liked me.
 In fact, she showed so much interest, my parents would let her pick me up occasionally for special one-on-one time.
-As standard classes didn’t offer enough for me academically, she and I would go to museums and other places of educational interest.
+As standard classes didn’t offer enough for me academically, she and I would go to museums and other places of educational interest in the evenings and on weekends.
 Most times it was just the two of us.
 This was fine with me as I thought she was very nice to take the time with me, and I always wanted to learn.
-Unfortunately, there were other things she wanted to teach me.
+Unfortunately, she had other motives as well.

 From my parent’s perspective, and with the times being so simple in the early 80’s, I’m sure leaving your son with his female teacher seemed one of the safest things in the world.
 Unfortunately, the memories I have of my time alone with her as a ten-year-old are missing blocks of time, and some important details.
 I remember we’d go on these trips to educational places and she’d call them “dates”, even holding hands as we walked.
 I learned a lot and enjoyed the trips we’d take, as that was the majority of what we’d do together.
 Unfortunately, I also remember times at her apartment afterwards she gave me “special drinks” she’d mix that made me very sleepy.
 After the first few times, I didn’t want to drink the drinks, but she insisted.
 I was a rule follower then, so if an adult told me to do something, I did it.
 It was during those half-conscious times she would do inappropriate things to me.
 Not being old enough to understand what was going on and being groggy, I found the whole thing very confusing.
 I remember enough to know what happened was very wrong.